eklem/batr/README.md

 # batr
 Bundle and test CommonJS + ESM in NodeJS and the browser.
-And easy setup with Travis-CI.
+And repeat with Travis-CI.

 ## Background
 * Use less time on updating the same bundle and test framework code in different libraries.